xyzsd/dichotomy/README.md

 # dichotomy
 Either and Result monadic types for Java

-TODO: nice intro, and make this repository public
+TODO: nice intro, and make this repository public also do CI